Widespread Flu is Reported in New York State

 Vaccine Supply Plentiful - Not Too Late for Flu Shots

-ALBANY - JANUARY 24, 2007 - The New York State Health Department today reminded those New Yorkers who have not already been vaccinated for influenza (flu) that it's not too late to get their annual shot.
-Influenza activity has been increasing over the past few weeks in New York and surrounding states.
-To date, influenza has been reported in 37 New York State counties and in the five boroughs of New York City.
-This year health care providers and local health departments have ample supplies of flu vaccine.
+ALBANY, N.Y.
+(Jan 22, 2008) - New York State Health Commissioner Richard F. Daines, M.D., today reminded New Yorkers who have not been vaccinated for influenza (flu) that it's NOT too late to get their annual shot.
+Influenza is widespread in New York and other states, and has been increasing over the past few weeks.
+To date, influenza has been reported in 34 New York State counties and in the five boroughs of New York City.
+This year, health care providers and local health departments have ample supplies of flu vaccine.

 - Anyone with chronic illnesses such as heart, lung or kidney disease or diabetes;

-- Pregnant women and infants aged six months until their fifth birthday;
+- Infants aged six months until their fifth birthday;

 - Residents of nursing homes;

 - People aged 50 years or older; and,

 - Health care workers and caregivers of high-risk persons.

 If you have been exposed to someone with influenza or someone who is experiencing symptoms of influenza, consult with your health care provider immediately to determine whether antiviral drugs may be helpful.
 Treatment with antiviral medications can sometimes lessen the effects of influenza, if treatment is started within 48 hours of the onset of symptoms.
 Antibiotics are not effective against influenza.

 Although getting vaccinated is the best way to prevent getting influenza, you can also reduce your risk by washing your hands regularly and disinfecting surfaces, such as desktops and telephones.
 Eating healthy foods, getting enough rest, and exercise can also help protect against influenza.